s-nagar53/COSC-4353/README.md

 # COSC-4353
-This is the project repository for group project COSC 4353 Sakina Nagarwala helloooo
+This is the project repository for group project COSC 4353

+Team Members:
+Sakina Nagarwala